weld/weld-testing/README.md

 }
 ```

-Sometimes, the programmatic lookup can imply unnecessary overhead, e.g. an annotation literal must be used for qualifiers.
+Sometimes, the programmatic lookup can imply unnecessary overhead, e.g. an annotation literal must be used for parameterized types and qualifiers with members.
-`WeldInitiator.inject(Object)` instructs the rule to inject the given non-contextual instance once the container is started, i.e. during test execution:
+`WeldInitiator.inject(Object)` instructs the rule to inject the given non-contextual instance once the container is started, i.e. during each test method execution:

 ```java
 public class InjectTest {